bkeevil/mqtt/README.md

 ## Documentation

-The documentation is being rewritten in markdown.
-Check out the docs directory in the development branch.
+The documentation is being rewritten in markdown and is available in the docs directory in the development branch.

 ## Command line server demo application

-The username/password database is not implemented.
-This is considered outside the scope of the component.

 For help with command line options, run the program with the --help switch.